Convergence Analysis of Split Federated Learning on Heterogeneous Data: Introduction

-\begin{itemize} \item We provide a convergence analysis of SFL.
+\textbf{Contributions}.
+We summarize our contributions as follows: \begin{itemize} \item We provide the first comprehensive convergence analysis of SFL.
 The analysis is more challenging than prior FL analysis due to the dual-paced model aggregation and model updates.
 To this end, we derive a key decomposition result (Proposition \ref{prop: decomposition}) that enables us to analyze the convergence from the server-side and client-side separately.

 \item Based on the decomposition result, we prove that the convergence guarantees of both SFL-V1 and SFL-V2 are $O(1/T)$ for strongly convex objective and $O(1/\sqrt[3]{T})$ for general convex objective, where $T$ denotes the total number of rounds for SFL training.
 We further extend the analysis to non-convex objectives and more practical scenarios where some clients may be unavailable during training.